First-Year Student Application Process

 Early Decision is recommended for students who have determined that the University of New Haven is their definite first choice.

-Due to the high volume of applications we receive for certain programs, Early Decision or Early Action is recommended for the Criminal Justice, Forensic Science, Dental Hygiene, Marine Biology, Music Industry, Music and Sound Recording, Sport Management, and Biology - Pre-Med Programs.
+Due to the high volume of applications we receive for certain programs, Early Decision or Early Action is recommended for the Criminal Justice, Forensic Science, Dental Hygiene, Marine Biology, Music Industry, Music and Sound Recording, and Sport Management.
 It is possible that these academic programs will be completely full by February each year.

 Important Deadlines For Early Decision